Here’s a little spring present for you- a set of lovely and free printable planting calendar !

 The planting calendar prints out on letter size paper.
 Two of the sheets list vegetables from A to Z.

 The third sheet is all blank, since I might have missed some of your favorite veggie, or you can use it for herbs, flowers, etc!

 You can invent different color symbols for starting seed, transplanting, and harvesting.
 Every region has local planting guides, use them as a start.
-Observe and fine tune it each year to your unique micro-climate!
+Observe and fine tune your own planting calendar each year to your unique micro-climate!

 If you live in California or similar climate, there’s a great book called Golden Gate Gardening: The Complete Guide to Year-Round Food Gardening in the San Francisco Bay Area & Coastal California which has a wonderful planting calendar and lots of great tips.

-Please feel free to share your favorite local gardening guide resources by leaving a comment here! =)
+Please feel free to share your favorite local gardening guide and planting calendar resources by leaving a comment here! =)

 Before I say goodbye for the weekend, here are a couple of related posts you may like:

-Here are the printable planting calendars for you to download: 2 pages with list of veggies, use stuffit to unzip,and blank one for you to add your favorites.
+Here are the printable planting calendars for you to download: 2 pages with list of veggies, use stuffit to unzip,and a blank one for you to add your favorite plants.
 After it opens, just right-click save as!
 (If you have trouble downloading, it maybe a browser issue, just ask some friends to download and email to you!! )